zaid/vim-rec/README.md

   * `<localleader>rv` populates the Vim command line with `:Rec2csv`.
   * `<localleader>rN` jumps to the next record descriptor.
   * `<localleader>rP` jumps to the previous record descriptor..
+  * `<localleader>r?` show the current record descriptor in a popup/floating/preview window.

 ## Auto-completion